An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2008-09-28.

 From all versions from SQL 7 and on, this passes.
 But SQL 6.5 objects:

-Server: Msg 305, Level 16, State 1, Line 1 The column 'a' (user type:thistype) is joined with 'b' (user type:thattype).
+The column 'a' (user type:thistype) is joined with 'b' (user type:thattype).
 The user types are not compatible: user types must be identical in order to join.

 I am not going to call for a change with regards to user-defined types.
 This feature is probably not used widely enough to warrant that.
 But hopefully one day (already in the next version of SQL Server???), Microsoft will add real domains from ANSI SQL.
-I don't know what conversion rules that ANSI mandates, but my suggestion is that with strict checks on, there would be no implicit conversion whatseover between values from different domains.
-A customer id and an order id may both be integer, but if you are joining them you are likely to be doing something wrong.
+I don't know what conversion rules that ANSI mandates, but my suggestion is that with strict checks on, there would be no implicit conversion whatsoever between values from different domains.
+A customer id and an order id may both be integer, but if you are joining them you are doing something wrong.

 Consider: